kemalcr/kemal/docs/README.md

 ## What is Kemal?

-Kemal is a web server working on Crystal language.
-Strongly inspired on Sinatra project.
+Kemal is a micro web framework written in Crystal language.
+It's strongly inspired from [Sinatra](www.sinatrarb.com).
-_Needs more info_

 ## What is Crystal?